Tk-Glitch/PKGBUILDS/wine-tkg-git/README.md

 - Bypass compositor in fullscreen mode
 - Proton Fullscreen hack (Allows resolution changes for fullscreen games without changing desktop resolution)
 - Plasma 5 systray fix
+- (...)

+And a selection of staging, experimental and/or hacky patches [in the community-patches](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/community-patches/wine-tkg-git)

 For Gallium 9 support, use https://github.com/iXit/wine-nine-standalone (available from winetricks and AUR) - Legacy nine support can still be turned on if you're building a 4.1 base or older.

 # Quick how-to :

+(for dependencies, see the [wiki page](https://github.com/Tk-Glitch/PKGBUILDS/wiki/wine-tkg-git) )

 ## Download the source :